GetLucky-1/reverse-video-search/README.md

 ## How to Use

 Visit [reversevideosearch.app](https://reversevideosearch.app/) to get started.
-You can search for videos in two ways:
+You can [search videos](https://reversevideosearch.app/search-videos) in two ways:

 ### 1. File Upload (Recommended)
 - Upload your video file directly to the website